-When we think of celebrities, as we do often in this country, we think of the glamorous lifestyles they lead, the multi-millions of dollars they make per movie or record deal, and the luxurious mansions they live in with huge pools, gold toilets and underground parking for 40 cars.
+When we think of celebrities, as we do often in this country, we think of the glamorous lifestyles they lead, the multi-millions of dollars they make per movie or record deal, and the luxurious mansions they live in with huge pools, gold toilets, and underground parking for 40 cars.
 Although there are many celebrities who live in expansive mansions, giving little thought to the carbon footprint they’re leaving behind and the amount of energy they are consuming to power their homes, there are some green-minded celebrities who seem to care as much about the environment as they do opening weekend numbers on their latest box office offering.

 Here are some big celebrities who have chosen to lead a green lifestyle and live in sustainable homes.

 Ol’ Captain Jack Sparrow knows a thing or two about the importance of saving the environment for future generations.
 Now, it may not seem like sustainability is on Mr. Depp’s mind when you consider the fact he owns more than 1 home, 1 of which is on his own Caribbean island thousands of miles away from his other home in France.
 But Johnny enlisted Mike Strizki, the hydrogen house guy, to turn his 35-acre island getaway into a self-sustaining habitat that is run on solar-hydrogen power.
 And rumor has it that the rest of his building plans for the island very much call upon an equally energy-efficient and environmentally sustainable approach.
-Johnny be good and green.
+Johnny is good and green.

 Julia Louis-Dreyfus and Brad Hall